bananakid/amd-radeon-pro-5600m-boot-camp/README.md

 ## Installation

 > [!NOTE]
 > **AMD Software: Adrenalin Edition 23.9.1** driver package was kindly signed with a valid digital certificate by the team of [BootCampDrivers.com](https://www.bootcampdrivers.com/).
-This makes drivers suitable for online games with anti-cheat systems.
-If you need online gaming, please consider downloading 2 signed files distributed in a separate package and then overwriting 2 files in `...\23.10.31.01_WHQL_Radeon_Pro_5600M\Packages\Drivers\Display\WT6A_INF` prior to installing.
-You also don't have to follow installation steps `7` & `8` in this case, simply restart the computer after step `6`.
+If you play online games with anti-cheat systems, consider downloading 2 signed files distributed in a separate package and then overwriting 2 files in `...\23.10.31.01_WHQL_Radeon_Pro_5600M\Packages\Drivers\Display\WT6A_INF` prior to installation.
+Keep in mind you don't have to follow installation steps `7` & `8` in this case, simply restart the computer after step `6`.
 If done correctly, you won't need step `11` too as you won't see a `Windows can't verify the publisher of this driver software` warning as shown in setup sequence below.
 Please consider donating to [BootCampDrivers.com](https://www.bootcampdrivers.com/) if you need online gaming with anti-cheat system support. **You can safely use the unsigned WHQL-certified driver if you only play games in offline mode (even if there's support for online mode).**

 1. Choose which edition you want to use and download corresponding 7Z file
 2. Extract downloaded 7Z file using [7-Zip](https://www.7-zip.org/) or any other program